rjmccall/swift-evolution/visions/accessors.md

 |**Routine**   |             |               |            |           |
 |**Coroutine** |✗            |               |            |✗          |

 A copying read access has to generate an independent value during the first phase.
-Given that, it's unclear what a copying read accessor could possibly need to do during finalization.
-If there's some sort of cleanup it has to do, and after the cleanup the value shouldn't be used, then the value wasn't really independent in the first place.
+Given that, it seems illogical for it to need to do any work during finalization: if the value is only usable within the scope of a coroutine call, it is not truly an independent value.
+This document will by-and-large accept this logic.
+However, there is a counterargument that applies to non-`Escapable` value types; see the section below on "Values that represent accesses".

 An assignment access just consumes an independent value.
 Just like above, it's unclear what an assignment accessor could possibly need to do that would require it to be split into multiple phases.